IainDK/CV/README.md

 Granite Underwriting - a trading name of Acorn Insurance and Financial Services Limited - is the UK agent for HAVEN insurance.
 Specialising at the non-conventional end of the motoring market, Granite's primary interest lies in insuring those with an unfavourable driving history.

 Working as part of a medium-sized team, my main focus was to help further develop Granite's renewal department.
 This was achieved by reviewing risks and innovating new ways to increase the retention rate.
 Day-to-day responsibilities included working directly with the underwriter to help set competitive renewal rates, selling insurance policies to other brokers, and advising junior members of staff on a range of topics.

+- Achieved rapid career progression from my initial role as a junior sales agent.
+- Helped the company break their highest ever retention rate multiple times.
+- One of a small group of people selected to operate the HAVEN line, a line dedicated to dealing with a broad range of topics, including complaints and fraudulent activity.
+- Best closing ratio out of a team of 15.
+- Studied for and passed my CII qualification.